 What to expect from minimalist training shoes?

-Best minimalist training shoes - November 2018
+Best minimalist training shoes - February 2019

-If you believe that our feet have an inherent ability to perform a huge variety of movements without the need for any external support, then a pair of minimalist training shoes might be just right for you.
+If you believe that our feet are crafted with an inherent ability to perform a huge variety of movements without the need for any external support, then a pair of minimalist training shoes might be just right for you.
 It is a growing niche on the market of training footwear, created specifically for people who want to go back to the essentials.
 The jury is still out on what exactly makes a trainer minimalist; however, based on the ongoing debate, a few core elements can be outlined:

-- Unhindered movement.
 Minimalist training shoes should bend, twist, and stretch in any direction to accommodate every foot movement.
 They should not get in the way of the natural biomechanics of the foot.

-- Sensitivity.
 By keeping the foot low to the ground, these shoes aim to mimic the barefoot-like experience.
 Such a disposition promotes natural proprioception of the foot, giving its sensors comprehensive feedback about the position and alignment of the body.
 This, in turn, engages the right muscles of the foot, maximizing its innate functionality.

-- No added weight.
 The wearers should not feel dragged down by their footwear.
 The absence of cushioning and the use of lightweight materials make minimalist training shoes barely noticeable.

 The anatomy of minimalist training shoes